mbergmann-sh/PureBasic-MultiForm-Event-Loop/README.md

 2. in line 80, do the same for IncludeBinary "Images\gunni.png"
 3. in line 82, do the same for IncludeBinary "Images\wzAminetUploader.png"
 4. Save and compile.

+These steps should not be neccessary any longer, since conditional compiling and a special include file for Linux/OS X were added recently.